alec-porter/dotfiles/server-installs/README.md

 This script installs Ansible.
 [Ansible Hompage](https://www.redhat.com/en/ansible-collaborative)

-The script checks to see if you are running as root.
-If you are not running as root (EUID is 0) it exits. <br>
+The script checks to see if you are running as root or using sudo.
+If you are not running the script using root privileges it exits. <br>
 Next, the script checks to see if the apt package manager is installed.
 If apt is not installed it exits. <br>
 Finally, script checks to see if Ansible is already installed on the system.
 If Ansible is installed it exits. <br>
 You will be prompted if you want to install Ansible.
 Enter "Y" or "y" to install Ansible or any other key to exit without installing.<br>